 Psychiatry Externship ADPY 7500 is a requirement for medical students to complete in their third or fourth year of medical school.
-Its goal is to prepare medical students to recognize, diagnose, and care for patients with psychiatric disorders encountered in most medical practices.
+This course focuses on acute presentations of major psychiatric illnesses, and prepares medical students to recognize, diagnose, and understand treatment for these illnesses.

 Visiting Medical Students

 We encourage medical students from other LCME-accredited institutions to consider participating in an elective at the University of Minnesota.

 If you are considering visiting our campus as a medical student, please review the application process for visiting students.